bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="statement.merge-alter-table">Merge ALTER TABLE</h3>

-For more readability, it's better to not using multiply `ALTER TABLE` statements for same table.
+For readability, it's better not to use multiple `ALTER TABLE` statements for the same table.

 #### How the rule works